-Flying VFR means that we need a minimum amount of visibility to see around us and fly safely to our destination.
+Flying VFR means that we need a certain amount of minimum visibility to see around us and fly safely to our destination.
 This depends on a number of factors, they are all related to weather and it indicates the state of the air.
 Remember that day or night makes no difference to the visibility or transparency of air, it relates to the sun being over the horizon.

 Aviation law requires a minimum flight visibility in all types of airspaces, ranging from 1 NM and up depending on the airspace you fly in.

-For example: airspace class G is 1 NM (1,5 km) in some countries where others require 3 NM (5 km) as a minimum, this depends on the altitude you fly (check the AIP for details).
+For example: airspace class G is 1 NM (1,5 km) in some countries where others require 3 NM (5 km) as a minimum, this also depends on the altitude you fly (check the AIP for details).

 As pilots we must be aware of these visibility limiting factors and how they occur and we need to know the local regulations regarding minimum visibility required so that we can ensure a safe outcome of our flight.

 This page, and the rest in this section, will lay the groundwork of some basic meteorological effects important for pilots.
 Remember that these pages are not ment to be a replacement for a good meteorology course.

 Visibility is the ability to see through air, its transparency if you like.
 For our purposes it is measured horizontally.
 Clear clean air has a better visibility than air which contains dust or other particles.
 Thus, how far a meteorological observer can see an object of a given size, regardless day or night, against a background.
 And keep in mind that sun or moonlight does not alter the transparency of the air, it only changes our ability to see objects.

 A number of factors influence visibility, they are: precipitation, fog / mist, haze, smoke and in coastal areas sea spray under the right conditions.